MicrochainLabs/zkScope-NoirHack/README.md

 3) Spending permission notes for smart accounts: enable apps, AI agents, or trading bots to spend native and ERC-20 tokens on behalf of users.

 4) zkScope integration into diferent account abstraction(AA) ecosystem such as Starknet(Garaga SDK).

+5) Smart accounts for enterprises and employees: Prove with ZK that an employee's transactions are compliant with the enterprise governance rules.

 ## Demo
 An end-to-end example of using Noir circuits to control the on-chain behavior of a smart account.